-Same Sex Prenuptial Agreements Attorney in Orange County, CA
+Same Sex Prenuptial Agreements Attorney in Irvine, CA

 Same sex couples have a constitutional right to marry in California.
 Just like their heterosexual counterparts, same sex partners or couples enjoy the same rights of support, property, taxes, inheritance, and other matters arising from marriage.
 Before getting married, same sex couples can also execute prenuptial agreements (“prenup”) that contain provisions on the respective property rights and duties of the spouses.

 A prenup, also referred to as a premarital agreement, takes effect upon the marriage of the parties.
 A prenup only needs to be in writing and signed by the parties who intend to be bound for the agreement to be valid.
 The terms of a prenup may be modified or cancelled as long as the modification or revocation is contained in a written agreement that is signed by the parties.

 - Shield one party from the debts or obligations of the other party

 - Determine how assets will be passed upon the death of either spouse